top of page

 SEAGRASS RESULTS

-Mid Harbour has two monitored meadows adjacent to the south-east corner of Curtis Island.
-Meadow 43, known locally as Pelican Banks, is the largest and most productive seagrass meadow assessed in the Gladstone Harbour Report Card.
+Mid Harbour has two long-term monitoring meadows adjacent to the south-east corner of Curtis Island.
+Meadow 43, known locally as Pelican Banks, is the largest (baseline = 632 ha) and most productive (baseline = 19 gDWm-2) seagrass meadow assessed for the Report Card.
+It is also the only meadow where all three indicators are classed as stable or highly stable.
 Pelican Banks is an intertidal meadow while Meadow 48 is a subtidal meadow neighbouring the eastern side of Quoin Island.

 MANGROVE RESULTS